 Why do you want to raise your credit score?
-Do you want to buy a home or just get approved for a new credit card?
-Determine your goals and consult with banks or lenders like MoneyLion to learn more about specific credit requirements.
+Do you want to buy a home or get approved for a new credit card?
+Determine your goals and consult with banks or lenders to learn more about specific credit requirements.

-MoneyLion’s app offers credit monitoring to members.
-You can monitor your credit score, payment history, age of credit, credit utilization rate, credit inquiries, loans, debt and more.
-It also charts out your history of credit score changes as well and gives you a “credit simulator” feature so you can test out how actions (such as opening a new credit card, paying off debt or taking a new loan) might affect your credit score.
+It also charts out your history of credit score changes.
+You’ll receive access to a credit simulator feature that lets you test out how actions such as opening a new credit card, paying off debt, or taking out a new loan might affect your credit score.

-Your credit reports include information on your credit history.
-Credit accounts, missed payments, current loans you have open, inquiries and bankruptcies will all appear on your credit reports.
+Your credit reports include information regarding your credit history.
+Credit accounts, missed payments, current loans you have open, inquiries, and bankruptcies will all appear on your credit reports.
 Not every creditor reports to all three credit bureaus, so each of your credit reports may be a bit different.

-The Fair Credit Reporting Act entitles you to one free pull of your credit report from each of the three major credit reporting bureaus once every 12 months.
-You can get your free reports by visiting https://www.annualcreditreport.com/.
-You can also purchase a full credit report from TransUnion and Equifax through MoneyLion.
+The Fair Credit Reporting Act allows you to request a free pull of your credit report from each of the three major credit reporting bureaus once every 12 months.
+You can get your free report here.

 Go ahead and move toward your financial goals if your credit scores look good.
 But if your scores are low, it’s a smart idea to take some steps to improve your credit before you apply for a mortgage or a new credit card.